Graph Coverage Zones from Points

 Uses a full routing engine to determine reachable areas per point, then builds coverage zones based on actual network paths.

-Calculate coverage zones from source points through a graph network using Dijkstra’s algorithm and Voronoi diagrams.
+Calculate coverage zones from source objects through a graph network using Dijkstra reachability and Voronoi partitioning.

 Parameters: